+4. Speaking of flower scents, the scent of lilacs intoxicate me.

-5. I love classical music, symphonies, and ballet..and the music goes well with #3 above.
-On the flip side, I also love really hard, classic rock – harps to head banging.
+5. I love classical music, symphonies, and ballet, and as mentioned, the music goes well with #3 above.
+On the flip side, I also love classic rock, 1980’s music, and dance music.

-6. A very cute lead singer of a well-known rock band came on to a me and a friend back in the mid 90′s.
+6. A very cute lead singer of a well-known rock band came on to me and a friend back in the mid 1990’s.
 We passed.
-I sort of wish..oh, nevermind.
+Sometimes I sort of wish..oh, nevermind.

 7. Using fake documents to get an authentic Massachusetts driver’s license in college, since our fake ID’s weren’t working, has come back to haunt me the past several years.
-My ‘fake’ birth date has inundated every agency, company known to man…and I’m STILL trying to fix the problem!
+My ‘fake’ birth date has inundated every agency and company known to man, and I’m STILL trying to fix the problem!
 Karma – but hey, I was a kid!